daedals/minimum-protection-zone/README.md

 ## Challenge

 Given a .json containing 3 arrays with a number of coordinates (in m) describing a robot, a gadget and a path:
+- Display them visually,
-- Calculate the length of the path in m,
+- calculate the length of the path in m,
-- Calculate the time it takes the robot to cover the distance of that path while its speed abides to given rules,
+- calculate the time it takes the robot to cover the distance of that path while its speed abides to given rules and
-- Calculate the area the gadget covers during the robots travel.
+- calculate the area the gadget covers during the robots travel.

 ## Solution

+The chosen solution is explained in the following paragraph.
+All design decisions and their implementation are neglected in the explanation, this is purely an explanation for the mathematical approach:

+0. Proximity-based path clean-up:
+In a given example .json the last ~30 path nodes were centered around the same coordinate and presumably only due to gps-inaccuracy.
+They may be cleaned up in the paraeters section, when given a appropriate proximity value.

+1. Calculating the distance between paths nodes:
+The [pathmath](https://github.com/daedals/minimum-protection-zone/blob/main/src/composables/pathmath.ts)-Composable exposes a lot of arithmetic functions to the components.
+The total distance is calculated using the formula for arithmetic distance between two carthesian coordinates (path nodes here) and then summing up all individual distances in [Display](https://github.com/daedals/minimum-protection-zone/blob/main/src/components/Display.vue).
+This approach represents a lower bound and is suboptimal, I will discuss a better approach in a latter section.

+2. Calculate curvature:
+The function mengerCurvature(...) in [pathmath](https://github.com/daedals/minimum-protection-zone/blob/main/src/composables/pathmath.ts) calculates the curvature of a node in the path by assuming all points are on the radius of an unique circle and using the [Menger Formula](https://en.wikipedia.org/wiki/Menger_curvature).
+Since three consecutive points are necessary, the first and last path nodes are assumed to be ~infinite.
+All other nodes have a unique curvature.

+3. Calculate the speed:
+The challenge description gave a formula for determining the speed in dependance on the curvature.
+We apply that formula in the [Display](https://github.com/daedals/minimum-protection-zone/blob/main/src/components/Display.vue)-Component.

+4. Calculate travel time between nodes:
+We have a path node based speed value.
+We assume that the speed changes linearly between nodes which makes the calculation simply (v(i) + v(i+1))/2.
+Together with the determined distance we apply the formula for time: t = s/v (v is never 0 since v is capped by vMin)

+5. Determine the path of the attached gadget
+The gadget moves together with the robot which means it has its reference point in baseLink exactly as the robot (and the same rotation as the robot too).
+We assume that upon reaching a path node the robots direction of travel is opposite to the vector from the current path node to the one before.
+Using the gadgets coordinates, the baseLink-coordinates and the current path node we can determine a translation vetor.
+The gadgets base rotation is given by the rotation of the robots initial position, using this and the current and previous path node we can apply a rotation matrix to the gadgets translated coordinates.

+6. "Calculating" the area covered by the gadget
+The area of the resulting polygon from Step 5 could easily be calculated using the [Shoelace Formula](https://en.wikipedia.org/wiki/Shoelace_formula) but since areas that are covered multiple times should be counted once this becomes more difficult.
+THe least time-consuming method I found was to paint the known polygon onto a HTML-canvas and count the amount of colored pixels.
+The pixels per meter are defined by pxPerMeter in the [Display](https://github.com/daedals/minimum-protection-zone/blob/main/src/components/Display.vue)-Component.
+The area covered by the gadget can now be calculated by A = n(pixel) / pxPerMeter**2

+This concludes the explanation of my approach to finding the required values.

 ## ✨ Features